hsanjuan/crubyflie/README.md

 That's all.

-Fyling the Crazyflie
+Flying the Crazyflie
 --------------------

 The easiest way to do it is to `gem install crubyflie` and then run the `crubyflie` command.
 This will connect to the first visible quadcopter using the first available joystick on your computer (you can modify this parameters with the appropiate flags):

-    > crubyflie2.0 -h
+    > crubyflie -h
     Options:
       --joystick-id, -j <i>:   Joystick ID (default: 0) --cf-uri, -f <s>:   Crazyflie URI (defaults to first one found in scan)